AlphaAssay $ test my signal

 assay_falsify — we actively try to kill it

-An adversary runs seven attacks — execution-lag push, cost stress, time jackknife, regime split, parameter-neighbourhood perturbation, cpcv partition, and a synthetic-null placebo (does the strategy beat no-edge worlds built with stochastic volatility and jumps?) — and returns the survival map: what kills it first, what it withstands and up to what limit.
+An adversary runs eight attacks — execution-lag push, cost stress, time jackknife, regime split, parameter-neighbourhood perturbation (now with a full stability_surface: the Sharpe terrain around your optimum, because a lonely spike is an overfit fingerprint), cpcv partition, a synthetic-null placebo (does the strategy beat no-edge worlds built with stochastic volatility and jumps?), and a drift-burst strip (remove the flash-crash bars whose PnL dwarfs local volatility — an edge that dies without them was rarely harvestable at quoted prices) — and returns the survival map: what kills it first, what it withstands and up to what limit.
 The graveyard sharpens the attack order: families that usually die of costs get cost-stressed first.
 Surviving everything is the strongest robustness evidence this platform can give — still not a profit promise.

 assay_pbo — did your sweep find an edge, or manufacture one?